 5 Fulfilling Callings You Can Pursue with an Online Ministry Degree

 A ministry degree may seem like the pathway to becoming only a church leader, but in reality, it can open you up to several career opportunities.
 Christian ministry programs at many schools overlap with leadership, management, and business administration courses, allowing students to gain a diverse set of skills that are needed across a variety of settings.
-In this way, those with ministry degrees are qualified to serve roles in various religious institutions and secular organizations.
-Explore some of the rewarding careers you can pursue after completing an online program.

 Career Pathways for Christian Ministry Students